 - Supplemental Insurance Coverage – If you find yourself struggling with your major medical insurance plan’s high deductibles and costly coinsurance rates, then supplemental – or “gap” – insurance may provide you the financial support you need.
 The cash benefits provided by a supplemental coverage plan help you pay out-of-pocket medical expenses, such as insurance deductibles, copayments or coinsurance.
 The cash payments provide you the flexibility to decide how to use them – you may use the cash for any expenses you incur due to a serious illness or accident.
 Designed to work with your primary major medical coverage – whether you have an individual plan or employer-sponsored coverage – a supplemental insurance plan helps you protect your financial security from costly expenses related to medical care.

-Included with your Pivot Health membership package are these additional non-insurance benefits:
+Included with your Pivot Health short term health plans are these additional non-insurance benefits:

 Unlimited access to discounted telehealth doctor consultations.
 Skip the doctor’s waiting room!
 Instead, connect directly with a doctor at whatever time of day works for you – telehealth is available 24/7.
 And it saves money compared to a standard office or urgent care facility visit.